-- approximately 95 per cent of the recharge to the TLA due to the thickness (>30 m) of cretaceous cover towards the south of these zones - dry season flows to the Roper River.
+- 95% percent of the recharge to the TLA - maintain dry season flows to the Roper River.

-In contrast, extraction in the Larrimah water management zone has minimal impact on flows in the Roper River given the distance and gradients; groundwater travel times from Larrimah to the Roper River are exceedingly slow.
+In contrast, extraction in the Larrimah water management zone has minimal impact on flows in the Roper River as the groundwater travel time from Larrimah to the Roper River is exceedingly slow (0.1 m to 1 m per year), any impact of extraction is mitigated by seasonal recharge.
+Instead, dry season flows are virtually exclusively determined by groundwater levels maintained by recharge in the North Mataranka and South Mataranka water management zones.

-3.1.
-Topography
+3.1 Topography

-The majority of the plan area lies within the Roper River Basin, with a small portion in the northwest overlying the Daly River Basin.
+The majority of the plan area lies within the Roper River Basin, with a small portion in the northwest occurring within the Daly River Basin.
 The Roper River is a large, perennial flowing river with a catchment area of approximately 82,000 km2 that drains into the Gulf of Carpentaria.

-The plan area is relatively flat throughout its extent with terrain generally sloping towards the Roper River and its tributaries, and no discernible high points in the landscape.
-In the Larrimah zone the maximum elevation is approximately 200 m Australian Height Datum (AHD), gently decreasing to 150 m AHD to the east, along the Strangways River floodplain, and to the west along Birdum Creek.

-In South Mataranka the landscape continues to drain towards Elsey Creek in the north and the Roper River to the north east.
-Elevation is about 100 m A HD where the Roper River crosses the eastern boundary of the plan area, approximately 12 km downstream of Elsey Homestead.
+The plan area is relatively flat throughout its extent with terrain generally sloping towards the Roper River and its tributaries, with no discernible high points in the landscape.
+In the Larrimah zone maximum elevation is about 200 m Australian Height Datum (AHD), in the south, gently decreasing to 150 m AHD to the east along the Strangways River floodplain and to the west along Birdum Creek.
+In South Mataranka the landscape continues to drain towards Elsey Creek in the north-west and the Roper River to the northeast.
+Elevation is about 100 m AHD where the Roper River crosses the eastern boundary of the plan area, approximately 12 km downstream of Elsey Homestead.

-The maximum elevation of 200 m AHD in the North Mataranka zone is along the northern boundary of the plan area with the landscape draining southeast towards the Waterhouse and Roper Rivers.
+The maximum elevation of 200 m AHD in the North Mataranka zone is along the northern boundary with the landscape draining southeast towards the Waterhouse and Roper Rivers.
 The town of Mataranka has an elevation of 145 m AHD.

-3.2.
-Climate and rainfall
+3.2 Climate and rainfall

-The plan area lies within the wet dry tropics of northern Australia and spans both the tropical savannah and hot semi arid grassland based on the Köppen climate classifications (Köppen, 1884), see Schedule F. Rainfall occurs predominantly between November and March when the monsoon trough is drawn southward from the equator; from May to October very little rainfall occurs, as per Figure 1.
+The plan area lies within the wet dry tropics of northern Australia and spans both the tropical savannah and hot semi-arid grassland based on the Köppen climate classifications (Köppen, 1884), see Schedule E. Rainfall occurs predominantly between November and March when the monsoon trough is drawn southward from the equator; from May to October very little rainfall occurs, as per Figure 1.